Chris Marshall

 Research topics

-2. I continue to work on innovative applications of restorative justice theory and practice for addressing social harms and promoting the common good across the full range of institutional life.
+Now in retirement, I continue to work on innovative applications of restorative justice theory and practice for addressing social harms and promoting the common good across the full range of institutional life, including life in the church.
 Restorative justice refers to a relational way of responding to wrongdoing, conflict or injustice that seeks, above all else, to repair the harm suffered, and to do so, where possible, by actively involving the affected parties in facilitated dialogue and decision-making about their needs and obligations and about how to bring about positive changes for all involved.
 Emerging in the criminal justice arena in the early 1970s, the principles and practices of restorative justice have since migrated into many other spheres of social life, offering productive new ways of responding to relational harm and building inclusive and democratic communities.

 Contributions to GlobalFacultyInitiative.net